ekbrothers/mlops-wiki/docs/index.md

 ---
 layout: home
-title: MLOps Wiki
+title: Understanding MLOps
 ---

-# Welcome to the MLOps Wiki!
+# Welcome to the Understanding MLOps!

 This wiki contains information about MLOps.